-Please contact me as soon as possible if any of your assignments will be late because of illness, family emergency, or any other legitimate problem that precludes you from submitting your work on time.
+Please contact me as soon as possible if any of your worksheets, discussion board postings, assignments, or exam responses will be late because of illness, family emergency, or any other legitimate problem that precludes you from submitting your work on time.
 In such instances, I will always work with you in determining an appropriate due date for submitting your assignment.

-Caution: Work which is submitted late in the absence of an approval from myself, or where no legitimate reason for late submission exists, will be subject to heavy penalties (10% of the total grade for an assignment will be deducted for each 24 hour period it is late, culminating in an award of 0 points once the assignment becomes more than 72 hours overdue).
+Caution: Work which is submitted late in the absence of an approval from myself, or where no legitimate reason for late submission exists, will be subject to heavy penalties; (10% of the total point score awarded to any piece of work will be deducted from the overall score for each 24 hour period the work is late, culminating in an award of 0 points once the work becomes 96 hours overdue).